MHameez/chat_with_erp_db_llm/README.md

 └── .gitignore                # Ignored files
 ```

-## License
+## Copyright 2024 MHameez

-This project is open source and available under the MIT License.
+This repository and its contents are made available for viewing purposes only.
+Cloning, downloading, or using this code for any commercial or non-commercial purpose
+is strictly prohibited without prior written consent from the author.